 - Patients are given medication to prevent or lessen nausea and vomiting.

 - Next, they are given an intravenous (IV, into a vein) infusion of amino acids.
 This is used to protect the kidneys from being damaged by the radiation.

 - Then the radiopeptide is given by IV, followed by more of the amino acid solution.

 - This treatment can take 4 hours or more.

-Whether or not the patient stays overnight in the hospital is dependent on the local regulations/laws and which radionuclide is used.
-Some radiation remains in the body for a few days and you will be given instructions to keep family members safe at home.
+Whether or not the patient stays overnight in the hospital depends on the local regulations/laws and which radionuclide is used.
+Some radiation remains in the body for a few days, and you will be taught how to keep family members safe at home.
 Your instructions may include temporary isolation for several days after treatment (staying a safe distance from other people and sleeping in a room to yourself), safe bathroom use (the radiation is excreted in urine and stool), and any travel restrictions.
 Your care team will talk with you and your caregivers about any special precautions you might need to take.

 What are the side effects of PRRT?

-The most common side effects of PRRT are nausea and vomiting and temporary hair loss.
-Nausea is mainly caused by the amino acid infusion and you will be given anti-nausea medicine to lessen this side effect.
-PRRT can cause low blood counts, which tends to occur after a month or more on treatment.
+The most common side effects of PRRT are nausea, vomiting, belly pain, and temporary hair loss.
+Nausea is mainly caused by the amino acid infusion.
+You will be given anti-nausea medicine to lessen this side effect.
+PRRT can cause low blood counts, which tend to occur after a month or more of treatment.
 In rare cases, the treatment can damage the kidneys or liver.
-Your care team will monitor for these problems.
+Your care team will watch for these problems.

 Will my insurance pay for PRRT?